playit-cloud/security-disclosures/README.md

 ## 💰 Rewards

 > [!IMPORTANT]
 > We **do not** guarantee payment or rewards for disclosures.
 We are small company and if we do not have the available funds to pay, we will not be able to pay.
 Please see [Disclosure History](DISCLOSURE_HISTORY.md) to evaluate how we've done rewards in the past.
-If we're shitty about doing rewards, our shameful acts will be shared there.
+If we're not paying out rewards consistently per these guidelines, our shameful acts will be shared there.

 We try to pay bounties based on severity and impact.
 Reports are scored using CVSS guidelines, with adjustments for real-world risk to playit and our users.